jachwe/qr-ultimate-disc/README.md

 * -c Sets the content of the QR Code (Link, Text, Number, etc).
 * -f Sets the format.
 Can be *png* or *jpg*.
 Defaults to *png*.
 * -t Specifies the output folder.
 Defaults to *./output*
+* --color Specifies the secondary color.
+Defaults to #2980b9